High-rise and communal living safety

 We also have a specialist Building Safety Team, a High-Rise Team and Property Safety Officers who will be familiar faces around your building.
 They also carry out annual Home Safety Checks in your home.

-Evacuation strategy
+Evacuation Strategy

-We operate a ‘Stay Safe’ strategy in our high-rise buildings, which has been developed in agreement with the fire service.
 This means that if there is a fire in your flat you should leave the flat and the building.
 If there is a fire somewhere else in the building, you can remain in your flat and do not need to leave the building.

 Unless you see smoke or fire, or hear the communal alarm sounding, or you are told by the fire service to leave the building, then you are safer in your home.

-Other safety information
+Important safety information

 All our tower blocks and communal buildings have fire doors, this includes the front door to your home, and they are designed to help stop the spread of fire.